-CHM 432 Chemistry & Processing of Food (3.0): 3 cr.
-Provides an overview of the chemical and physical properties of food and additives. components Covers the processing operations of important food classes (beverages. fruits and vegetables. dairv products); major chemical changes taking place during processing and storage of foods: and principal methods of analysis used in the food industry.
+CHM 432 Chemistry & Processing of Food (3.0); 3 cr.
+Provides an overview of the chemical and physical properties of food components and additives.
+Covers the processing operations of important food classes (beverages, fruits and vegetables, dairy products); major chemical changes taking place during processing and storage of foods; and principal methods of analysis used in the food industry.
 Prerequisite: CHM 222.